 This article has been updated from its original text.

-The first thing to remember about planning a garden is that while there are many right ways to do things, there are very few wrong ways.
+How do you plan a vegetable garden for beginners?
+The first thing to remember is that while there are many right ways to do things, there are very few wrong ways.
 As the Chinese proverb says, “All gardeners know better than other gardeners.”
 Even a vegetable garden can be approached like a work of art – with creativity, imagination and the willingness to make mistakes.

 Location, location, location